 But even this day, my hope in the One I have yet to see does disappoint.
-For I already have his love—evident in history, and poured by the power of the Holy Spirit, through the gift of faith, into my soul (Romans 5:5).
+For I already have his love—evident in history, and poured by the power of the Holy Spirit, through faith, into my soul (Romans 5:5).

 When my daughter became triumphant, while I remained militant, the theme of spiritual reconciliation with God was the source of my continuing life—the bright renewal of my inner spirit when earth seemed all decay and when sorrow was a connection to my daughter I could not envision my life without.

 Though loss brought my strong and true motherly love for my daughter into focus, his love is perfect and incomparable.
 I have the great hope that my daughter and I share his love in forever-unity.
 His love came mercifully to us first.
 And his love does not ever disappoint.

 Hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.
 (Romans 5:5)